freeCodeCamp/guide/pages/docs/certificates-guide/global-scope-and-functions/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Global Scope and Functions"
+title: "Global Scope and Functions"
+parent: "certificates-guide"
 ---

 In JavaScript, `scope` refers to the visibility of variables.
 Variables which are defined outside of a function block have `Global` scope.
 This means, they can be seen everywhere in your JavaScript code.